By Laura Blumenfeld, Washington Post Writer

 multiple names.
 Multiple signatures.
 Each says she possesses many distinct

-come together every week at this house, to tell their fitful stories, to cut
+women come together every week at this house, to tell their fitful stories,

-the chill of slipping from one conscious state to the next.
-To make sense of
+to cut the chill of slipping from one conscious state to the next.
+To make

 "Who's out now?"
 Mary Beth asks the hostess, Jay.